Thursday, November 13, 2025

 Presenters: Stephen G. Zemba, PhD, PE, Sanborn Head & Associates

 Presentation Description: This presentation will focus on the importance of air both as a transport medium for PFAS and an exposure source.
 Indoor air research suggests that people are exposed to PFAS in dust from wear of coated carpets and textiles, but volatile fluorotelomer alcohols (FTOHs) are found at higher concentrations.
-Presentation will dispel the myth that PFAS are not destroyed by combustion and emphasize the need for a framework to evaluate the significance of PFAS emission sources and a review of PFAS precursors.
+This presentation will dispel the myth that PFAS are not destroyed by combustion and emphasize the need for a framework to evaluate the significance of PFAS emission sources and a review of PFAS precursors.

 Presentation Description: FEMA is currently updating Flood Insurance Rate Maps across Vermont and New England.
 Presenters will discuss the map studies, data collection, and current timelines of this work.
-Through the Vermont Flood Safety Act (2024 Act 121), VT ANR is beginning work to update theRiver Corridor Base Map in designated communities, and to dra River Corridor data for the Connecticut River.
+Through the Vermont Flood Safety Act (2024 Act 121), VT ANR is beginning work to update the River Corridor Base Map in designated communities, and to draft River Corridor data for the Connecticut River.
 The Flood Safety Act will also shift responsibilities for River Corridor protection setting stronger minimum “no adverse impact” standards for municipalities that participate in the National Flood Insurance Program.
 Presenters will discuss the development, and limits of best available data, as we work on projects to build thriving flood safe communities.

 Presenters: Zack Clark, Project Manager, VHB